Skip to main content

 Can I do the orthodontic treatment later?

 Orthodontic treatment should be completed before the installation of your dental implant to align your natural teeth for a healthy bite.
-Getting your teeth into the ideal position ahead of time reduces the risk of unwanted pressure on your implant.
+Using braces to get your teeth into the ideal position ahead of time reduces the risk of unwanted pressure on your implant.
 It is vital that dental implants remain stationary after surgery so they can integrate with your jawbone and fuse into place.

 Wearing a retainer